 Cloud Infrastructure Security

-All of our services are hosted with Render.
+All of our services are hosted with Heroku.
 They employ a robust security program.

 Data Hosting Security

-All of our data is hosted on Render and AWS databases.
+All of our data is hosted on Heroku and AWS databases.
 These databases are located in the United States.

 Encryption at Rest